lgblgblgb/xemu/README.md

 Also, you can find ZIP archives on that page, contains only the executable files and the needed DLL, without any installer.

-*HELP WANTED*: if you are an advanced Windows user, and want to help, contant me.
-I would need tester, and somebody who knows Windows quite well, including being able to suggest better installation and other solutions ...

 ### Linux

 On Linux, you can try the provided DEB pacakge to install, if you run Ubuntu (may